 - Next, grind the coconut, cumin and green chillies with a little water and make a paste.

-- Furthur, add the above mixture and the required amount of salt to the boiled veggies and chana dhal, then let it boil for 3-5 minutes in low to medium flame.
+- Add the above mixture and the required amount of salt to the boiled veggies and chana dhal, then let it boil for 3-5 minutes on low to medium flame.